shohne/CarND-Traffic-Sign-Classifier-Project/report.md

 We could obtain 100% accuracy in train dataset (most likely because overfitting) and 98.9% in validation dataset.
 In test dataset, We have got 98.3% accuracy.

 ### Evaluate Model Using Images From Web
 We have captured some images from web to evaluate the model.
 There are 16 images cropped, resized and labeled, they are webdata directory.
 In section **Step 3: Test Model on New Images** we try to predict class for each one and compare with real class.
-The accuracy in this set was poor, around is 64%.
+The accuracy in this set was poor, around 64%.

-In this small set We show to top 5 prediction class for each image.
+In this small set we show to top 5 prediction class for each image.

 ### Visualizing CNN State
 Deep Learning models are critized to work as black boxes because it is hard to understanding what and how they are doing.
 A method to help compreheend better a model is visualize its internal states during prediction and get intuition about what is happening.